-Unity AR Entry Point —— AR Session
+The entry point to Unity AR —— AR Session

-What is an AR session
+What is an ar session

 All AR processes (such as object tracking) are executed within the native library, specifically EasyAR Sense.
 The session is the primary entry point for AR functionality in Unity.
-It manages the operation process and state of the AR system, including reading data from the physical camera and sensors, analyzing the real world, driving the movement and rendering of virtual cameras and other objects in the scene, among other tasks.
+It manages the operation and state of the AR system, including reading data from physical cameras and sensors, analyzing the real world, driving the movement and rendering of virtual cameras and other objects in the scene, among other tasks.

 flowchart LR